-- Educate and establish consistent routines for proper hygiene practices and follow handwashing guidelines as outlined in the provincial health regulations and as explained in the ECERS-3 rating scale: - o Children wash their hands when they enter the classroom; - o Before and after eating; - After coming in contact with bodily fluids: after they blow their nose, cough or sneeze; - o After using the washroom; and, - Additional option: have children wash their hands before and after learning centre times - Use hand sanitizer in limited quantities when soap and water is not available - Look for learning/teaching opportunities within the extra cleaning and hygiene routines (e.g., practice counting, singing rhymes and songs, following a sequence of steps/directions) - Create a cleaning schedule for the classroom to ensure that surfaces and toys are cleaned regularly. - Schedule in time at the end of the day for cleaning of frequently shared items -
+- Educate and establish consistent routines for proper hygiene practices and follow handwashing guidelines as outlined in the provincial health regulations and as explained in the ECERS-3 rating scale: - Children wash their hands when they enter the classroom; - Before and after eating; - After coming in contact with bodily fluids: after they blow their nose, cough or sneeze; - After using the washroom; and, - Additional option: have children wash their hands before and after learning centre times - Use hand sanitizer in limited quantities when soap and water is not available - Look for learning/teaching opportunities within the extra cleaning and hygiene routines (e.g., practice counting, singing rhymes and songs, following a sequence of steps/directions) - Create a cleaning schedule for the classroom to ensure that surfaces and toys are cleaned regularly.
+Schedule in time at the end of the day for cleaning of frequently chered items.

-- school supplies (e.g., take turns with EAs one takes the children outdoors, while the other cleans the shared materials) - Schedule weekly cleaning of materials in learning centres on Fridays or as required throughout the week - Designate cleaning materials (e.g., bucket/pail, gloves, disinfectant, dish soap, vinegar) to a space in the classroom (e.g., on a shelf by the sink, in a cupboard) out of the way of children - Wash tables before and after snack and lunch times - Sweep or vacuum floors after snack and lunch times - Prioritize using soap and water and school cleaning solutions over disinfecting wipes - Stay within classrooms as much as possible and avoid having to go into other areas of the school - Stagger outdoor times - Ensure that Educational Assistant(s) are aware of the hygiene and cleaning procedures and understand the adaptations to routines and instructional practices
+Schedule in time at the end of the day for cleaning of frequently shared items - school supplies (e.g., take turns with EAs one takes the children outdoors, while the other cleans the shared materials)

+- Schedule weekly cleaning of materials in learning centres on Fridays or as required throughout the week - Designate cleaning materials (e.g., bucket/pail, gloves, disinfectant, dish soap, vinegar) to a space in the classroom (e.g., on a shelf by the sink, in a cupboard) out of the way of children - Wash tables before and after snack and lunch times - Sweep or vacuum floors after snack and lunch times - Prioritize using soap and water and school cleaning solutions over disinfecting wipes - Stay within classrooms as much as possible and avoid having to go into other areas of the school - Stagger outdoor times - Ensure that Educational Assistant(s) are aware of the hygiene and cleaning procedures and understand the adaptations to routines and instructional practices